IntelLabs/vcl/INSTALL.md

 configurations on your system.

 Things that we have needed to change in CMakeLists.txt:
-* If your system doesn't have a GPU, make sure that BUILD_WITH_GPU is OFF
+* If your system doesn't have a GPU, make sure that BUILD_WITH_GPU is OFF and BUILD_TUTORIAL is OFF (some examples require GPU access)
 * You may need to add -msse4 to set(CMAKE_CXX_FLAGS
 * Change the add_library call to be SHARED instead of STATIC

 This library does not offer an install.
+Make sure you move .h files to /usr/lib/include/faiss or /usr/local/lib/include/faiss:
+    sudo cp /faiss/*.h /usr/local/include/faiss
-Make sure you move .h files to /usr/lib/include/faiss or /usr/local/lib/include/faiss, and make sure you make the library (libfaiss.so) is available system-wide Or follow instructions [here](https://github.com/facebookresearch/faiss/blob/v1.2.1/INSTALL.md)
+and make sure you make the library (libfaiss.so) is available system-wide:
+    sudo cp /faiss/lib/libfaiss.so /usr/local/lib
+    sudo /sbin/ldconfig -v
+Or follow instructions
+[here](https://github.com/facebookresearch/faiss/blob/v1.2.1/INSTALL.md)